wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.3.2 =
+- Added CSS to highlight the order status in the payments menu.

 = 4.3.1 =
 - Updated the Turkish language translation file.
 - Minor - Spelling mistake fixed in the Blacklisting feature.